All Glossaries Index

 Dye

-- is any colorant fixed permanently to fibers.
+is any colorant fixed permanently to fibers.
 Synthetic dyes, including anilines, are chemically manufactured native dyes.
-Native dyes come from natural, non-synthesized animal, vegetable, and mineral sources; vegetable dyes make use of plant materials su
+Native dyes come from natural, non-synthesized animal, vegetable, and mineral sources; vegetable dyes make use of plant materials such as leaves, flowers, fruits, twigs, bark, roots, etc.

 Edition

-- is set of identical prints, sometimes numbered and signed that have been pulled by or under the supervision of the artist and are authorized for distribution.
+is a set of identical prints, sometimes numbered and signed that have been pulled by or under the supervision of the artist and are authorized for distribution.

 Epreuve d'artiste (E.A.)